Surgical Abortion Services

 Surgical abortion process

 You will have a consultation with both a nurse and a doctor.
 The nurse will talk to you by yourself first.
-You will be asked about your decision and whether you are sure.
-Your support person is then allowed to join you in the consultation.
+You will be asked about your decision and whether you are sure about it.
+Your support person will then be allowed to join you in the consultation.

 You will have an ultrasound to check how many weeks pregnant you are.